MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/maps-api.md

    event.
 If this is set to `false` then the default behaviour will occur in addition to the custom behaviour of the event handler.

--  `P0` &ndash; This poorly name parameter is a reference to the marker that raised the `MarkerClick` event.
+-  `Marker` &ndash; This property is a reference to the marker that raised the `MarkerClick` event.